-Growing up in the ’40’s my friends all gambled.
+As a kid in the 1940’s my friends all gambled.
 I remember pitching pennies in grade school.
 We would stand behind a line on the sidewalk and try to toss our penny closest to the line two sidewalk squares (about 10 feet) away.
 Although we were pretty much uniformly poor we always ‘played for keeps.’

 Cut to – the late 1960’s I am in my late 20s working for Reuters covering the floor of the Chicago Mercantile Exchange.
 I wrote about what were then some of the hottest markets in the world – pork bellies, live cattle, shell egg futures.
 In the course of my job, I spoke to traders every day.
 It didn’t take long to make friends and acquaintances among my regular contacts.
 Many of them went to Las Vegas often on junkets.
 Although I was only making about $17,000 a year with a wife, child, mortgage and car payments, a trip to Las Vegas seemed like visiting the Promised Land to me.
 A friend explained that the junkets included free flights, comped room and food.
 All I had to do was give the casino $3000 worth of play.
 That was about what I had in the bank at that time.